 In summary, at \$80/bl Brent in 2024, our portfolio continues to trade at a significant valuation discount to the broader equity market, despite high shareholder return yields.
-We see good confidence that dividends can continue to increase and will be supplemented by share buyback programmes, all driven by a free cash flow yield of around 11% for the portfolio, much higher than the 3.5% seen in the portfolio over the last 20 years.
+We see good confidence that dividends can continue to increase and will be supplemented by share buyback programmes, driven by a free cash flow yield of over 10% for the portfolio, much higher than the 3.5% seen in the portfolio on average over the last 20 years.